-Santa Fe Regional Airport (40 minutes from base camp) or Albuquerque International Sunport (60 minutes from base camp) are the two nearest airports.
+Santa Fe Regional Airport (40 minutes from base camp) or Albuquerque International Sunport (60 minutes from base camp) are the two near us.
 Group Program-We do provide a shuttle service for an additional cost. \$400/15 passenger van (round trip) for the ABQ Airport and \$150/15 passenger van (round trip) for the Santa Fe Airport.
-Individual Program-Fly to the Albuquerque International Sunport.
+Individual Program-Fly to the Santa Fe Regional Airport.
 Your shuttle is provided in your price.
 Arrive no later than 2 pm on the program start date.
 We will bring you back to the airport at 8 am on the program end date.